 What Does a Sommelier Do?

-A sommelier has various tasks to do, and they are all connected to wine.
-Based on the specific venue and the employer, some of these tasks might be more or less relevant.
+A sommelier has various tasks to do, and they are all connected to wine:

 Building the Wine List

 One of the most critical tasks of sommeliers is creating a restaurant’s (or hotel’s) wine list.
-They try to find and buy wines that match their patrons’ preferences.
-Depending on the variety of guests, it can be challenging to match the different tastes (and budgets).
-A sommelier cooperates with wine producers and attends wine exhibitions and similar events to learn about new wines and the latest vintages to achieve this objective.
+They try to find and buy wines that match their patrons’ preferences. and depending on the variety of guests, it can be challenging to match the different tastes (and budgets).
+To master this task, a sommelier cooperates with wine producers and attends wine exhibitions and similar events to learn about new wines and the latest vintages.

 Creating Food and Wine Pairings